thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 ## Step 2.
 Provision Device from ThingsBoard Edge to ThingsBoard CE server (cloud)

+Provision device from the edge to the cloud is done automatically, so no additional actions required.
+Once device is created on the edge, it's going to be automatically created on the cloud.
+To see provisioned device please open ThingsBoard **CE** UI using the URL: [http://localhost:8080](http://localhost:8080).

+{% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}

 ## Step 3.
 Connect device

 To connect the device you need to get the device credentials first.
 ThingsBoard support different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.

-{% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step31" showListImageTitles="true" %}

 Now you are ready to publish telemetry data on behalf of your device.
 We will use simple commands to publish data over HTTP or MQTT in this example.

 {% capture connectdevicetogglespec %}
-HTTP<small>Linux, macOS or Windows</small>%,%http%,%templates/helloworld/http.md%br%
+HTTP<small>Linux, macOS or Windows</small>%,%http%,%templates/edge/getting-started/http.md%br%
-MQTT<small>Linux or macOS</small>%,%mqtt-linux%,%templates/helloworld/mqtt-linux.md%br%
+MQTT<small>Linux or macOS</small>%,%mqtt-linux%,%templates/edge/getting-started/mqtt-linux.md%br%
-MQTT<small>Windows</small>%,%mqtt-windows%,%templates/helloworld/mqtt-windows.md%br%
+MQTT<small>Windows</small>%,%mqtt-windows%,%templates/edge/getting-started/mqtt-windows.md%br%
-CoAP<small>Linux or macOS</small>%,%coap%,%templates/helloworld/coap.md%br%
+CoAP<small>Linux or macOS</small>%,%coap%,%templates/edge/getting-started/coap.md%br%
-Other Protocols<small>Modbus, SNMP, LoRaWAN, etc</small>%,%other%,%templates/helloworld/other.md{% endcapture %}
+Other Protocols<small>Modbus, SNMP, LoRaWAN, etc</small>%,%other%,%templates/edge/getting-started/other.md{% endcapture %}
 {% include content-toggle.html content-toggle-id="connectdevice" toggle-spec=connectdevicetogglespec %}

 Once you have successfully published the "temperature" readings, you should immediately see them in the Device Telemetry Tab:

-{% include images-gallery.html imageCollection="step3" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step32" showListImageTitles="true" %}

 ## Step 4.
-Push data from ThingsBoard Edge to ThingsBoard CE/PE server (cloud)
+Push data from ThingsBoard Edge to ThingsBoard CE server (cloud)

 ## Step 5.
 Create Dashboard